Meet the Russian Winter Olympians fighting to clear their names

 The Court of Arbitration for Sport in Lausanne, Switzerland will hear his appeal on Monday.

-If he wins his appeal, Kryukov will be allowed to compete in the Winter Olympics last month.
+If he wins his appeal, Kryukov will be allowed to compete in the Winter Olympics next month.

 'I hope this will be a fair hearing'